-- # Describe how engine lubrication requires more attention to handling than most people give it.
-It is not merely a matter of topping up oil levels or replacing oil and filters. - # Explain how mechanics and operators both need to recognize lubrication as an important factor in engine maintenance.
-Maintaining a proper oil level in the crankcase is essential to minimizing emissions. - ∉# Describe how the practice of overfilling a crankcase at the start of a shift to compensate for leaks or oil consumption creates more problems than it solves, especially with respect to emissions.
-While low level problems will obviously cause wear and eventual failure problems, overfilled oil will cause problems with excessive emissions. - ∉# Explain how as with the fuel filters, price should not determine which engine oil filters are purchased.
-Whenever possible OEM filters should be purchased for each type of engine. - # Describe how to inspect and evaluate the system for selection, storage, handling and dispersing of lube oils, from the bulk storage system right through to the use of portable containers in the field.
-Fill cans and nozzles should be checked regularly for cleanliness.
+Engine lubrication requires more attention to handling than most people give it.
+It is not merely a matter of topping up oil levels or replacing oil and filters.
+Mechanics and operators both need to recognize lubrication as an important factor in engine maintenance.
+Maintaining a proper oil level in the crankcase is essential to minimizing emissions.
+The practice of overfilling a crankcase at the start of a shift to compensate for leaks or oil consumption creates more problems than it solves, especially with respect to emissions.
+While low level problems will obviously cause wear and eventual failure problems, overfilled oil will cause problems with excessive emissions.

-- Explain how to evaluate the system in place for monitoring oil contamination.
+- ## As with the fuel filters, price should not determine which engine oil filters are purchased.
+Whenever possible OEM filters should be purchased for each type of engine. - # Inspect and evaluate the system for selection, storage, handling and dispersing of lube oils, from the bulk storage system right through to the use of portable containers in the field.
+Fill cans and nozzles should be checked regularly for cleanliness. - ## Evaluate the system in place for monitoring oil contamination.
 Ensure that the information from the oil is being used effectively by the right people.
-Periodically the oils should be checked for reserve alkalinity and soot level to verify the interval baseline. - Explain how to install warning systems for engine oil lube temperature.
-Excessively high temperatures have a direct negative effect on lubrication and viscosity. - Explain how to educate both operators and mechanics on the importance of maintaining and verifying CORRECT ENGINE OIL LEVELS in engines.
+Periodically the oils should be checked for reserve alkalinity and soot level to verify the interval baseline. - When possible install warning systems for engine oil lube temperature.
+Excessively high temperatures have a direct negative effect on lubricity and viscosity. - Educate both operators and mechanics on the importance of maintaining and verifying CORRECT ENGINE OIL LEVELS in engines.
 Operators should be checking the oil at the beginning of their shift.
-Mechanics should ensure that the right dipstick is in use on each piece of equipment on their beat. - # Explain how oil and fuel filters should NOT be pre-filled on a workbench before installation due to the possibility of unnecessary contamination.
+Mechanics should ensure that the right dipstick is in use on each piece of equipment on their beat. - ∉# Oil and fuel filters should NOT be pre-filled on a workbench before installation due to the possibility of unnecessary contamination.